SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 * I change the monitor layout at `Settings > Displays`, if required.

-## Changing the GPU Driver.
+## Checking the GPU Driver.

-* I change the GPU driver from the `Software & Updates > Additional Drivers` tab, if required.
+* I check the GPU driver from the `Software & Updates > Additional Drivers` tab, if required.

 * I install the GPU device driver (Metapackage from nvidia-driver-535), if required: